India's property market remains weak, amidst a slowing economy

 India's residential property yields still low

-Residential property prices have risen strongly in India in recent years.
+Residential property prices have risen strongly in India in recent years (see our home price charts for India).
 Rents have not kept pace, so it is hardly surprising that the gross rental yield - i.e., the percentage return on your purchase of property - is low in India's major cities.

 In New Delhi, prices per sq. m. are of course much lower, despite the continuous price rises in that city.
-In 2016, the price per sq. m. of a 120-sq.m. apartment in New Delhi was around US$3,350.
-Gross rental yields in Delhi remain poor, at between 2.88% to 3.20%.
+In 2017, the price per sq. m. of a 120-sq.m. apartment in New Delhi was between US$2,000 and US$4,500.
+Gross rental yields in Delhi are extremely poor, at around 2.00% gross.

 Conclusion: Indian gross rental yields are very low.
 This suggests that Indian residential property is somewhat overvalued.
 While low rental yields do not always indicate over-valuation, especially in periods when interest rates are low, they are only justified if rapid economic growth is expected, and also, if there are sufficient restrictions on new building to prevent the market being flooded with new properties as prices rise.
 The buyer must ask himself whether these two conditions are met in India.